chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 ## About Me

-I am a senior software engineer focused on web UI, typography, functional programming—and ethics.
+I am an experienced software engineer focused on web UI, typography, functional programming—and ethics.
 Besides my varied full-stack web development experience, I bring to the table half a decade of experience in systems-level programming (including avionics software and computational physics models), an [undergraduate degree in physics](#undergrad), a [master’s degree in theology](#masters), and a passion for building the *right things* in the *right way*.

 *[UI]: user interface